-The Vocational Rehabilitation and Employment (VR&E) Program is authorized by Congress under Title 38, Code of Federal Regulations, Chapter 31.
+The Veteran Readiness and Employment (VR&E) Program is authorized by Congress under Title 38, Code of Federal Regulations, Chapter 31.
 The mission of VR&E is to help veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.
-Also, Vocational Rehabilitation and Employment Service provide vocational-educational counseling to veterans and certain dependents.
+Also, Veteran Readiness and Employment provides vocational-educational counseling to veterans and certain dependents.
 VR&E can provide a wide range of vocational and educational counseling services to service members still on active duty, as well as veterans and dependents who are eligible for one of VA’s educational benefit programs.

 - Pursuing a program of education or training under Chapters 30, 31, 32, 33, 35, 1606 or 1607

 It is the student’s responsibility to locate an approved Veterans Affairs Office.
-A job list is available in the Veterans Affairs Services Center.
+A job list is available in the TCC Veterans Success Center.

 Monthly Attendance Verification

-Monthly Attendance Verification is required for Chapter 30 and Chapter 1606.
+Monthly attendance verification is required for Chapter 33, Chapter 30 and Chapter 1606/1607.
 Veterans must verify their monthly enrollment before the next GI Bill® payment will be issued.

-Students must verify their attendance on the last day of the month by either:
+Students must verify their attendance on the last day of the month; for Chapter 33: